[For beginners] Illustrated explanation of the mechanism from turning on the server to completing booting

 ②Hardware detection

-Next, we will explain hardware detection.
+Next, we will explain hardware detection

-One of the BIOS processes called
+One of the BIOS processes is called

 Next, the boot device selection process runs.

-A bootloader is a program that recognizes and starts the OS (kernel) .
+The boot loader is a program that recognizes and starts the OS (kernel) .

-*Support for GRUB Legacy has already been discontinued.
+Note: Support for GRUB Legacy has already been discontinued.

-Now it's time to start the kernel.
+Now we are finally ready to start the kernel

 ⑥Start initramfs